Owens Tax Advisors regularly present and provide public comment on topical tax matters.

 • IRD’s job is to collect tax.
 It is most definitely not to provide advice.
 We have caught IRD telling taxpayers how legislation works and most definitely getting it wrong.

-• We often submit section 113 adjustment requests on behalf of taxpayers where we have identified they have unknowingly overstated their tax obligation.
-IRD are far less willing to accept those applications than they are to accept voluntary disclosures of underpaid tax, although even those often involve wasteful interaction.
+• From time to time taxpayers submit section 113 adjustment requests where we have identified they have unknowingly overstated their tax obligation.
+IRD is far less willing to accept those applications than they are to accept voluntary disclosures of underpaid tax, and the latter often involve wasteful interaction.

 • IRD takes the position that taxpayers should know how tax rules apply to their circumstances.
 If they haven’t identified an option that correctly results in a lower liability that is their fault and it’s not IRD’s problem.
 We still see reference to ‘regretted choice’ notwithstanding IRD’s own publications.